larsenv/RiiTube/README.md

 2. Returns a playlist file in WiiMC format.
 3. Uses yt-dlp to download video file, and proxies that to the Wii.

 NOTE: Since YouTube increased their security, there are some prereqesites to this code.
 As I run this on my own server and not a residential IP, I made changes to the script.
-It expects...
+It expect

-1. A Individous instance self hosted
+1. A VPN proxy
-2. A VPN proxy
+2. A Individous instance self hosted
 3. A PO Token generator
-4. Cookies exported off YouTube
+4. Cookie exported off YouTube